Longshore & Harbor Workers’ Compensation Act Lawyer in New Orleans

 Discuss Your Case with Our Experienced Legal Team Today

-In order to qualify for coverage under the LHWCA, you must provide a written notice to both your employer and the U.S. Department of Labor within 30 days of the date of the injury, or within 30 days of when you become aware of the injury.
 The longshore act is a federal law, meaning the U.S. government handles any such claims.
 Our New Orleans maritime accident lawyer can evaluate your case and determine all of your legal options in order to recover the benefits you deserve.

 “I was amazed at how quickly they were able to settle my case.”